UnitTestBot/UTBotJava/docs/Sandboxing.md

 3. We need to add emulation for restricted operations (a kind of mocks)

-   Emulating unsafe operations in a sandbox will allow UnitTestBot to generate and run tests instead of disabling them.
+   Emulating unsafe operations will allow UnitTestBot to generate useful tests even for the sandboxed code and run them instead of disabling.

 4. We need to provide a user with the sandboxing settings.

-   UnitTestBot user has no information about configuring the behavior of Security Manager.
+   The UnitTestBot plugin UI provides no information about configuring the behavior of Security Manager.
 Information on [How to handle sandboxing](#How-to-handle-sandboxing) is available only on GitHub.

 * Should we add Sandboxing (or Security Manager) settings to plugin UI?
 E.g.: **File operations: Forbidden / Allowed / Emulated in sandbox**.

 * Should we add a hyperlink to a piece of related documentation or to the `~\.utbot\sandbox.policy` file?